HiPhish/info.vim/HACKING.rst

    displayed by the reader

 Indirect
-   If an info file is split over multiple  files it is necessary to know how to find the nodes.
+   If an Info file is split over multiple  files it is necessary to know how to find the nodes.
 This list contains the partial  files and the offsets which need to be subtracted from the global offset when looking for a node.